jamesfalkner/jw18-lab/README.md

-# Red Hat Summit 2018: <br/>Getting Started with Cloud-Native Applications Lab Guide
+# JenkinsWorld 2018 Lab: <br/>Getting Started with Cloud-Native Applications Lab Guide

-Lab guides for the Cloud-Native Lab at Red Hat Summit 2018
+Lab guides for the Cloud-Native Lab at JenkinsWorld 2018

 ## Deploy On OpenShift